sebdybowski/dotfiles/README.md

 ```

 # Scripts
-If you only want to use my scripts without the dotfiles, find them in (this repository)[https://github.com/sebdybowski/scripts].
+If you only want to use my scripts without the dotfiles, find them in [this repository](https://github.com/sebdybowski/scripts).